Email FacebookTwitterMenu burgerClose thin

 “Advisors need to be thinking about how to add services to their practice that help them become a customer’s personal CFO and not just a stock trader or money manager,” Biagini says.

-Consider the range of services you currently offer, then ask yourself where there might be room to improve or expand.
+Consider the range of services you currently offer, then ask yourself where there might be room to improve or expand, possibly by developing a new service offering.
 The more you can set yourself apart from other financial advisors, the better results you might see from your marketing strategy.

 Bottom Line